Our Mission at The Only Bible

 I joined the Fellowship of Christian Athletes (FCA), being neither a Christian nor an athlete.
 I thought if I could understand them, maybe I could be like them.
 They were all really nice to me, but I could tell I did not fit in.
-Some of them even acted like they knew about The Only Bible quote.
-Eventually, I quit attending the meetings.
-It was about this time, I developed various addictions.

 Happiness in slavery

-I enslaved myself to sin.
+Separating myself from God, I enslaved myself to sin.
 I didn't deny myself any desire that I had.
 From video games, to alcohol, to naughty magazines, I used them all to pursue happiness.

 I tried to do other things to stop.
 I took ROTC for my PE credit to add extracurricular activity.
 I joined the basketball team as the manager.
 I became a cast member for the musical performance, and joined the show choir team.

 I always came back to seeking happiness in fulfilling my desires.
 I even used other people to secure what I needed to satisfy my "needs".
 I wanted to be happy, but could not find any joy in life.